lqdev/luisquintanilla.me/_src/about.md

 <a href="/contact.html"><button type="button" class="btn btn-dark">Get in touch!</button></a>

+## About this site

+This site is my digital presence in the interwebs.

+The [blog](/posts/1/index.html) section contains mainly long-form articles.
+As I tinker with different technologies, I write down the steps and process I went through to get something working.
+Therefore they mostly serve the purpose of helping me remember how I did something in case I want to do it again in the future.
+I also post these in hopes that they may be of help to others trying to solve similar problems.

+The feed is like a microblog with content ordered in chronological order.
+It collects in a single place snippets containing notes, photos, videos, and other types of content.
+The feed takes inspiration from [IndieWeb posts](https://indieweb.org/posts).

+The [main feed](/feed/index.html) aggregates content of all types.
+[Note](/feed/notes.html) and [video](/feed/video.html) feeds as their name suggest contain text content and videos I find interesting.

+## Subscribe & Follow

+Subscribe to all my content through the respective RSS feeds.

+<a href="/posts/index.xml"><button type="button" class="btn btn-dark">Blog</button></a>
+<a href="/feed/index.xml"><button type="button" class="btn btn-dark">Main Feed</button></a>
+<a href="/feed/notes.xml"><button type="button" class="btn btn-dark">Note Feed</button></a>
+<a href="/feed/videos.xml"><button type="button" class="btn btn-dark">Video Feed</button></a>

-## Tech
+## Tech experience

 A list of technologies I have experience with.
+It's not an exhaustive list but some of the ones I commonly use.

 For a list of products, apps, and services I use in my day-to-day, check out my [IRL stack](/irl-stack.html).

 ### Cloud